missionpinball/mpf-docs/game_design/index.rst

 * Will it always succeed?
 * Can it timeout?
 * Can it restart if it failed?
-* Where will it contine on restart?
+* Where will it continue on restart?

 * How to implement roll over lanes in a mode?
 * How to implement a mystery award mode?
-* How to implement a standup target bank mode?
+* How to implement a stand-up target bank mode?

 .. toctree::
    :titlesonly: